Jump to Recipe →

 Master This Technique, Transform Your Weeknight Dinners

-The beauty of 30-minute pasta aglio e olio lies in how it proves that sophisticated flavors don’t require sophisticated techniques or endless ingredients.
+The beauty of 30-minute pasta aglio e olio lies in how it proves that sophisticated flavors don’t require sophisticated techniques or endless ingredients. well.
 This traditional Italian recipe teaches you fundamental cooking skills while solving your weeknight dinner problems with ingredients you likely already have.

 Once you master the garlic technique and pasta water emulsion, you’ll have the confidence to tackle other simple Italian dishes and the knowledge that a satisfying family dinner is always just 30 minutes away, no matter how empty your fridge looks.